angeldzzz23/angeldzzz23/README.md

 ### Projects i've built
-for the most part these have either been side projects or companies I have built.
+for the most part these have either been interesting side projects, companies I have built or client work I have done.
+All of these projects, I have been invovled from ideation (SRS etc) to design and development.

 #### Docusign but for split sheets (2023-Present)
 - https://tunesplitforsongwriters.com